-Section 2.1 What are the drug payment stages for HealthSun MediMax members?
+Section 2.1 What are the drug payment stages for HealthSun MediMax (HMO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under HealthSun MediMax.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under HealthSun MediMax (HMO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.

-Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage During this stage, you pay the full cost of your Tiers 1, 2, 3, 4 and 5 drugs.
-You stay in this stage until you have paid \$445 for your Tiers 1, 2, 3, 4 and 5 drugs (\$445 is the amount of your Tiers 1, 2, 3, 4 and 5 deductible).
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage During this stage, you pay the full cost of your Tiers 1, 2, 3, 4, and 5 drugs.
+You stay in this stage until you have paid \$430 for your Tiers 1, 2, 3, 4, and 5 drugs (\$430 is the amount of your Tiers 1, 2, 3, 4, and 5 deductible).
 (Details are in Section 4 of this chapter.)
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your Tiers 1, 2, 3, 4 and 5 deductible, the plan pays its share of the costs of your drugs and you pay your share.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+During this stage, the plan pays its share of the cost of your Tiers 1, 2, 3, 4, and 5 drugs and you pay your share of the cost.
+After you (or others on your behalf) have met your Tiers 1, 2, 3, 4, and 5 deductible, the plan pays its share of the costs of your Tiers 1, 2, 3, 4, and 5 drugs and you pay your share.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)